For many consumers, money stress is no longer about one loan or one missed payment.

 Debt Stacking Is Reshaping Borrower Behavior

-Historically, financial institutions viewed customer relationships primarily through individual products or account lines.
-Today, borrowers make payment decisions based on their broader financial situation, not within isolated account relationships.
+Many servicing environments were not built for customers managing several competing financial demands.
+In the past, financial institutions often viewed customer relationships through individual products or account lines.
+Today, borrowers make payment decisions based on their broader financial situation, not a single account.

 Early Borrower Outreach Matters More Than Ever

-Traditionally, many servicing and collections processes became reactive after a missed payment occurred.
+Traditionally, many servicing and collections processes started only after a missed payment.
+That reactive model is becoming less effective.

 Customer expectations are also changing.
-Consumers expect:
+Consumers now expect:

 - Faster access to information